marlosirapuan/doc-sign-api/README.md

 ### Getting started

-Create new credentials and generate master key
+Create new credentials and generate master key.
+This step is very important to build the app with the credentials master key.
+Without this, will be invalid token.
+Run the two command below BEFORE the start application

   ```bash
   rm config/credentials.yml.enc config/master.key